asdfractal/yggdrasil-labs/README.md

     * layout - specific styles for individual pages or components

 ### Images
 I created the logo and index page title using the Elianto Font.
-The rest of the images are taken from the internet and credited in the credits section of the readme
+The rest of the images are taken from the internet and credited in the credits section of the readme.

 ### Wireframes
 Using the program Pencil I designed wireframes for desktop and mobile/tablet.
 The mobile/tablet are combined because there will be minimal differences in the design.
+I used them as a blueprint and then adjusted based on further testing to reach the final design.
 The wireframes can be viewed [here](/wireframes/).

 ### Code styling
 For consistency and readable code I am using formatters and format on save option.